-In King v Far North Holdings Ltd [AA 104/06, 3 /4/2006, R Arthur] a security officer claimed that he had been constructively dismissed when he found himself psychologically unable to resume work after being kidnapped by an armed robber.
-The employee was suffering severe anxiety and depression, consistent with post traumatic stress disorder.
-The employer was alleged to have breached its obligations by not providing him training on how to deal with the aftermath of an armed robbery, not providing him with proper support and counseling and making inaccurate reports to the Police about him.
-The Authority found he had not been constructively dismissed, however the employee had an unjustifiable disadvantage grievance.
-There was a lack of a safe system of work by not providing two guards transporting case as normal practice; providing misleading advice about what to do next and terminating sick leave prematurely.
+King v Far North Holdings Ltd [AA 104/06, 3 /4/2006, R Arthur]

+A security officer found himself psychologically unable to resume work after being kidnapped by an armed robber.
+The employee suffered severe anxiety and depression, consistent with post traumatic stress disorder.
+He alleged the employer breached its obligations by not providing him training on how to deal with the aftermath of an armed robbery, nor proper support and counseling, and making inaccurate Police reports about him.

+The Authority found that while the employee had not been constructively dismissed, they had an unjustifiable disadvantage grievance.
+There was a lack of a safe system of work.
+The employer did not provide two guards to transport cases as normal practice, provided misleading advice about what to do next and terminating the employee's sick leave prematurely.
 He was awarded \$4,000 compensation as well as reimbursement for psychological assessment and doctor fees of \$1,020.